nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Listing all flashcards : `list`

 Shows a list of all flashcards.
+This is useful for removing any `filter` or `find` you have done on the flashcard list.

 Format: `list`